Some of us distrust God because we question the fairness of his salvation plan.

 The New Testament cites several examples of God sending reborn believers to meet sincere seekers when they were ready to hear the Gospel.

-Many underground believers in these areas report that God initially enlightened them about his salvation plan through a dream, vision, or personal visitation.
+Many underground believers in these areas report that God initially revealed his salvation plan to them through a dream, a vision, or a personal visitation.

-Sometimes God alerted them to an upcoming encounter they would soon have with a stranger he had providently prepared to share the Gospel.
+Or he alerted them to an upcoming encounter with a stranger he had providentially prepared to share the Gospel.

-Those of us who live in areas where the Bible is readily available should not expect God to personally enlighten us through these mystical experiences.
+Those of us who live in areas where churches openly exist and the Bible is readily available should not expect God to enlighten us through mystical experiences.

 We already have access to enough information about his salvation plan to decide whether we want Jesus to be our personal Savior.